-Instructors may choose to use the make-up testing services available through the academic services office for students who miss scheduled exams.
-A student who is authorized by the instructor to makeup a missed exam must contact the instructor to discuss exam make-up options.
-If the instructor permits the student to take a make-up exam utilizing the testing services available through the academic services office, the instructor will provide testing materials to the Academic Services Coordinator.
-The student will be required to schedule a testing appointment with the Academic Services Coordinator in order to take the makeup exam.
-No make-up exams will be scheduled without prior authorization from the instructor.
-It is the student's responsibility to initiate the process with the instructor then schedule a testing appointment with the Academic Services Coordinator.
-No make-up testing will be given after the last scheduled class period of the semester or during exam week.
+Instructors may elect to use the make-up testing services available through the Academic Services Office for students who miss scheduled exams.
+A student authorized by an instructor to makeup a missed exam must contact the instructor to discuss exam make-up options.
+If the instructor permits the student to complete a make-up exam utilizing the testing services available through the Academic Services Office, the instructor will provide testing materials to the Academic Services Coordinator for administration.
+The student is required to schedule a testing appointment with the Academic Services Coordinator.
+Make-up exams must have prior authorization from the instructor before scheduling occurs.
+It is the student's responsibility to initiate the process with the instructor first before scheduling a testing appointment with the Academic Services Coordinator.
+No make-up testing is administered after the last scheduled class period of the semester or during exam week.